drawveloper/zob/README.md

 ### Why

 I want to remove all excuses to having a blog.
+Also, I want to code some deno.
 So I built the simplest blog generator I could.
-Also, I want to code some deno.

 ### ~JS~ everything fatigue

 I hate file bloat in my repo.
 I get tired just from thinking of dealing with layers of React and Gatsby and `node_modules`.
-I just want to convert some markdown into simple, performant static page that focuses brutally on the content - both for myself and for users.
+I just want to convert some markdown into simple, performant static pages that focuses brutally on the content - both for myself and for users.

+I also want to be able to edit my HTML, CSS and JS files directly using the advanced editors provided by current web browsers, without having to perform some advanced mapping configuration.
+It should be as simple and as straightforward as possible for beginners.

 ### The accumulated layers of abstraction hinders first steps

 Try explaining to a friend who's curious about programming how your frontend setup works.
 They probably won't listen long enough to get to `package.json`, and by `webpack` you've lost them.

 When I was a kid, programming had much a more immediate positive feedback loop.
-I changed local HTML, reloaded the browser and saw the effects.
+I changed local HTML, refreshed the browser page and saw the effects.
 I got hooked into it - that made me explore further.
 This is crucial for having more people join the field - having more inclusive tools for beginners (and minimalists).

 I want to build tools that bring me back to that feeling of mesmerizing, iterative evolution.
 "First, do it".
 Doing the first thing, taking the first step must be simple.

 ### zob is free forever